Cruiser's Creek: Song

 The song is built around a circular riff composed by guitarist Brix Smith on her red Rickenbacker, while the lyrics were written by vocalist Mark E. Smith and detail a sexually debauched office-party wherein the attendees may have died after the gas is left on, and was partly based on Mark's experiences working in an office on Manchester docks in the later 1970s.
 He said "Its a party lyric with a macabre twist".

 Although the track retains the repetitive and looped aspect of their earlier work, Brix's guitar part reinforces the pop sensibility she brought to the group.
 Writing for The Guardian in 2014, critic Dave Simpson described the song as "leftfield and outsiderly, yet the insistent tune is surely as catchy as anything by the Beatles."

 Music video

 The single was released on 8 November 1985.
 The song was accompanied by a music video, directed by both Mark and Cerith Wyn Evans, and stars the Australian performance artist and fashion designer Leigh Bowery wearing a polka dot dress.
 Smith described Bowery as resembling "a clerk on acid, like he was from some alternative world".
 The extras were hired after Smith called out for help from locals on the Virgin Records shop tannoy.
 He later admitted that the role of director lead him to barking orders through a megaphone, but saw it as a one off and that directing music videos was not something he wanted to do again.

+Reception

+John Leland at Spin said the song was, "I kid you not — flat-out rock 'n' roll garage trash.
+Next, American beauty Brix is gonna have Mark E. covering Ventures songs."